fmfi-compbio/nanocrop/README.md

 ## Toolchain execution

-Toolchain will use `basecall_continuous_reads.sh` script to watch a designated input folder for `.fast5` files being continuously created during sequencing run.
-For every `.fast5` file `deepnano-blitz` basecaller is invoked.
-Basecaller parameters in the script are fixed and set rather for short basecalling times than output accuracy.
-Please adjust basecaller parameters in the script manually according to your needs.
-Basecaller output is stored in `output folder`, which should be also an input folder for RAMPART pipeline.
-This is by default `rampart/SARS-CoV-2/data/fastq/pass/`.
-RAMPART will watch input folder configured for its pipeline and process `.fastq` files as they are created.
+Toolchain will watch a designated input folder for `fast5` files being continuously created during sequencing run.
+For every `fast5` file `deepnano-blitz` basecaller is invoked.
+If more than one `fast5` file is created while basecaller was busy, next batch composed of those files will be processed in parallel assuming more than one CPU core is enabled for basecalling in configuration.
+Basecaller output is stored in `output folder`, which should be an input folder for the RAMPART pipeline at the same time.
+This is by default `rampart/SARS-CoV-2/SARS-CoV-2-400bp/data/fastq/pass/`.
+RAMPART will watch input folder configured for its pipeline and process any `fastq` files as they are created.
 Using its configuration and protocol RAMPART will demultiplex obtained reads and align them to the reference sequence provided.
-Thus monitoring current results of sequencing run such as reference genome coverage in real time.
+Thus monitoring current results of sequencing run such as reference genome coverage per barcoded sample in real time.

-Start the basecaller watchdog:
+General toolchain parameters and basecaller parameters are specified in configuration file.
+Default configuration is stored in `config/run_configuration.cfg`.
+Rampart configuration is performed via its protocol and run configuration both found in rampart directory containing separate configuration per experiment.

+Initialize the toolchain:

 ```
 cd <nanocrop-project-dir>

-conda activate deepnano-blitz
+conda activate nanocrop
-./basecall_continuous_reads <input-directory> rampart/SARS-CoV-2/data/fastq/pass/
+./scripts/monitor-start.sh config/run_configuration.cfg
 ```

-Start RAMPART analysis in new terminal window:
+`monitor-start.sh` initializer starts the toolchain components in background and returns.
+To terminate the toolchain once experiment is over, run:

 ```
-cd <nanocrop-project-dir>/rampart/SARS-CoV-2/data/

-conda activate artic-rampart
-rampart --protocol ../protocol/
+scripts/monitor-stop.sh
 ```

-RAMPART graphical output is available at `http://localhost:3000`.
+Visualization of sequencing-run monitoring is done by RAMPART graphical output and available at `http://localhost:3000`.

-Now the toolchain is prepared for the sequencing run.
+Report issues at `<matej.fedor.mf@gmail.com>`.